uidaholib/digital-collections-docs/content/metadata/02-metadata.md

 - The value must exactly match the actual filename, including capitalization and extension.
 This value is case-sensitive!
 - Generally, the filenames will be based on the identifier PLUS extension (.jpg, .tif, .pdf, .wav, etc.)
-- Our digital content management system uses this field to correctly link the digitized item to the corresponding metadata entry.
-- When possible, a pre-set formula will add the correct extension to each identifier entered in previous columns to save from any re-entry errors.
+- This is important to link metadata records to the related files in preservation and access contexts.
-- The filename values will be generated by staff in most cases.
+- The filename values will generally be prepopulated to avoid errors.
-- See the [filenaming docs]({{ '/content/scanning/02-filenaming.html' | relative_url }}) for more information.
 - Example value: `ua2011-30_1913-14.pdf`

 ### transcriber